+- Azerbaijan: E-Visa

+- Georgia: Not Required

-Azerbaijan: E-VisaGeorgia: Not RequiredArmenia: Not Required
+- Armenia: Not Required

-If you are travelling on a non-Australian passport, ASA will advise you directly of you visa requirements.
+If you are travelling on a non-Australian passport, please contact ASA for further information on visa requirements.

 Other requirements

 - Please check that your passport will be valid for 6 months after your date of return to Australia.
 This is important because many countries will refuse entry to anyone whose passport is about to expire. - Please make sure your passport has at least 4 empty pages. - ASA will advise all tour members of the appropriate web links for E-visa's approximately 3 months prior to the commencement of the tour.